Luming-L/Project/fimo.md

 `--max-stored-scores`
 # Input
 `motif file`
-motif alphabet
+- motif alphabet
-background frequencies of the letters in the alphabet, and strand information
+- background frequencies of the letters in the alphabet
+- strand information
 `sequence file`
 # Output
 # Result